-In August, 2017, the Bitcoin Blockchain endured an event called a 'hard fork'.
-In technology vernacular, this term is usually used to refer to an upgrade or change in protocol.
+In August 2017, the Bitcoin Blockchain endured an event called a 'hard fork'.
+In technological vernacular, this term is usually used to refer to an upgrade or change in protocol.
 In this case, however, there were several opposing groups disagreeing on how to proceed with the development of Bitcoin.

 Their goals were the same, but neither was willing to compromise on how to get there.
 So Bitcoin forked into two different currencies, each sharing a common transaction history from before the fork.
 Bitcoin Cash is the chain supported by the miners who wanted larger blocks, and the regular Bitcoin chain is the one supported by the core developers.

 On the day of the fork, every BTC address suddenly had a twin existing on the BCH network.
 If at the time of the fork, an address had 0.45 Bitcoin, then its twin on the BCH network had 0.45 Bitcoin Cash after the fork.